DOL-003/dol-003-web/app/views/compendium/content/sticks/thumbsticks.md

 ---
 title: Thumbsticks
-description: The upper-most part of the analog stick assembly.
+subtitle: The upper-most part of the analog stick assembly.
 ---

 <aside>